connorshea/mdn-compat-data-explorer/README.md

 - Implement visualizations using the dataset.
 - Implement caching, the data is static so this should be fairly easy (famous last words).
 - Figure out how to handle data for the browser when there's more than one `version_added` statement, or when there are `flags` or `notes`.
-- Create a much smaller subset of the existing JSON data for testing correctness of SQL queries.